 The JEDO mission is “to serve God for justice, peace and ecology.”
 This means that the office is concerned with defending individual human dignity, promoting solidarity, and fostering the common good, as well as working to cultivate personal and social responsibility, and standing with the marginalised to actively safeguard the integrity of all creation.

-- To work closely with the Australian Catholic Bishops’ Conference (ACBC) through the Bishops’ Commission for Social Justice, Mission and Service (BCSJMS) and through the associated organisations: the Office for Justice, Ecology and Peace (JEP), Caritas Australia and the program Catholic Earthcare Australia (CEA).
+- To work closely with the Australian Catholic Bishops’ Conference (ACBC) through the Bishops’ Commission for Social Justice, Mission and Service (BCSJMS) and through the associated organisations: the Office for Justice, Ecology and Peace (OJEP), Caritas Australia and the program Catholic Earthcare Australia (CEA).

 - To promote Justice, Ecology and Development through projects and activities based on the social teachings of the Catholic Church.
 These projects include: